LibrariesHacked/librarieshacked-web-content/articles/catchment.md

 Date: 2017/01/05
 ---

 What is a library catchment area?
-Interpretations vary.
-Is it based on the area where people are reasonably able to get to the library e.g. a certain mile radius or travel time?
+Is it the area where people are reasonably able to get to the library e.g. a certain mile radius or travel time?
 Is it based on home locations of registered members of the library, or those who have been recent 'borrowers'?
-Or, is it the area from which ALL visitors to the library may come, which for some tourist destinations could be very large?
+Or, is it the area from which ALL visitors to the library may come?

 For library services, defining catchment may depend on what they wish to achieve.

-- to assess library locations (static and mobile) to see if these are spread appropriately
+- to assess library locations (static and mobile) to see if these are spread appropriately;
-- to understand which demographics (e.g. based on income or age) are most likely to be users of a library
+- to understand which demographics (e.g. based on income or age) are most likely to be users of a library;
-- to understand which communities aren't currently library users
+- to understand which communities aren't currently library users;
-- to tailor library services based on existing membership
+- to tailor library services based on existing membership;
-- to tailor library services based on geographic location
+- to tailor library services based on geographic location.

 Analysis of a service is often done prior to a consultation exercise.
 But geographic intelligence, which in turn gives intelligence about people and services, is always important.
-It is necessary to understand the people a library serves (or *could* serve), and the different requirements that may go along with that.
+It is necessary to understand the people a library serves (or should serve), and the different requirements that may go along with that.

 Introducing geography to ALL library-based data (e.g. simple monthly issue/visit stats) could stop these being 'one-off' exercises.
-The results of catchment profiling are often used for many years, rather than being treated as an ever-changing profile.
+The results of catchment profiling are often used for many years, rather than being treated as an ever-shifting profile.

 What have library services done in the past to define catchment?
 This post will look at 3 examples.